Cantlay delivers another clutch moment to win FedEx Cup

 Cantlay started the postseason by saying he did not like the format of the Tour Championship with the staggered start depending on a players’ FedEx Cup position, and no official victory for the lowest score at the Tour Championship.

-“With that said, I am going to do the best possible job I can at winning in this format, because that’s all I can do,” he said Wednesday.
+Even more satisfying was the manner in which he won the last two events — the six-hole playoff against DeChambeau when he made one clutch putt after another, and delivering the key moment with the FedEx Cup on the line against Rahm.

-And that’s what he did, delivering a big moment that might bring yet another title.
+“It’s exactly why I play golf.
+I play golf so I can be in those moments against the best players in the world,” he said.
+“It’s why I practice so hard.
+It’s why I’m in love with the game because it’s that great vehicle for competition.
+It maybe makes it a little sweeter knowing that the guys I played against are the best players in the world.”

-Cantlay won for the fourth time this season, and no one else more than twice.
+Cantlay won for the fourth time this season — no one else won more than twice.
 One of those victories was the Memorial, where Rahm had a six-shot lead after 54 holes and had to withdraw because of a positive COVID-19 test result.

-That figures to make him a front-runner for PGA Tour player of the year, with Rahm (U.S. Open title, No. 1 ranking) and Collin Morikawa (British Open, World Golf Championship title), also likely to be on the ballot.
+That figures to make Cantlay a front-runner for PGA Tour player of the year, with Rahm (U.S. Open title, No. 1 ranking) and Collin Morikawa (British Open, World Golf Championship title), also likely to be on the ballot.

 Rahm won the Vardon Trophy for the lowest adjusted scoring average.